 (1) These percentages apply only in case of tyres listed in Annex 5, Table 7, with nominal rim diameter (d) 381 mm and above, marked with speed symbol "B".

+Part D: Tyres for forestry machines

+Applicable to tyres classified with categories of use: "Forestry machines" (see paragraph 2.44. of this Regulation)

+Variation of load carrying capacity (per cent) for tyres marked with speed category symbols A6 and A8 (see paragraphs 2.33. and 2.34. of this Regulation)